StablR/EURR-stablecoin-evm/README.md

 ## Deployment

-Create a copy of the file `config.js.example`, and name it `config.js`.
+Populate (create if missing) the `config.js` configuration file.
 Enter the BIP39 mnemonic phrase, the INFURA API key to use for deployment, and the addresses of proxy admin, owner, master minter, blacklister, and pauser in `config.js`.
 This file must not be checked into the repository.
 To prevent